Mandy Ellis is an Austin, Texas-based freelance writer focusing on real estate, food, travel, and health.

 - SendGrid: Create email campaigns and social media ads, plus it includes email API, automation, and analytics tools.
 Monthly plans range from $14.95 to $79.95+, plus $10 more per month for every additional 10,000 contacts over 2,000.

 Choosing the right technology while keeping your data secure isn’t easy.
 The National Association of REALTORS® offers programs to keep you in the know.

 The annual Innovation, Opportunity & Investment Summit (iOi) brings together the industry’s top tech companies, investors, and REALTORS® to discuss how to apply the latest technology to real estate.
 Artificial intelligence, virtual reality, and data security were hot topics at last year’s conference.
-This year, iOi will be held Aug.
-21–22 in Seattle.
+This year, iOi will be held September 1-2 in Los Angeles.
 For more details, visit nar.realtor/ioi.